uberspark/uberxmhf/docs/pc-intel-x86_64/introduction.rst

 Compared to XMHF, XMHF-64 supports more guest operating system features, such as PAE paging, 64-bit mode, x2APIC, MTRR change.
 It also supports later compiler versions and can be compiled with optimization (e.g. GCC's ``-O3``).
-Some bugs found in XMHF are fixed in XMHF-64.
+XMHF-64 also adds various other logic refinements and fixes to XMHF.
 However, XMHF-64 is not formally verified yet.